kdheepak/panvimdoc/README.md

   --toc: 'true' if the output should include a table of contents, 'false' otherwise
   --description: a project description used in title (if empty, uses neovim version and current date)
   --dedup-subheadings: 'true' if duplicate subheadings should be removed, 'false' otherwise
+  --title-date-pattern: '%Y %B %d' a pattern for the date that used in the title
   --demojify: 'false' if emojis should not be removed, 'true' otherwise
   --treesitter: 'true' if the project uses Tree-sitter syntax highlighting, 'false' otherwise
   --ignore-rawblocks: 'true' if the project should ignore HTML raw blocks, 'false' otherwise